 - Consolidate faculty locations and student services hubs

 - Accommodate future student and staff growth.

-Issues addressed by the UTS City Campus Master Plan
+Issues addressed by the UTS Campus Master Plan

-The UTS City campus developed substantially over the course of its first 20 years, spreading across several city blocks, separated by busy streets.
+The UTS campus developed substantially over the course of its first 20 years, spreading across several city blocks, separated by busy streets.
 In that time, the university’s strategic objectives also shifted.
-The Master Plan addresses the shortcomings that have developed and strengthens our position as a leading provider of tertiary education.
+The Master Plan addressed the shortcomings that developed in those early years and strengthened our position as a leading provider of tertiary education.

 - fragmented nature of the existing campus

 - lack of quality open and public spaces